j256/simplejmx/README.txt

 http://256.com/sources/simplejmx/docs/example-simple
 -----------------------------------------------------------------------------

-// create the object we will be exposing with JMX RuntimeCounter counter = new RuntimeCounter();
 // create a new JMX server listening on a specific port JmxServer jmxServer = new JmxServer(JMX_PORT);
 // NOTE: you could also do: new JmxServer(ManagementFactory.getPlatformMBeanServer());
 // start our server
 jmxServer.start();

+// create the object we will be exposing with JMX RuntimeCounter counter = new RuntimeCounter();
 // register our object
 jmxServer.register(counter);
 ...
+// shutdown our server
 jmxServer.stop();
 ...